dotnet/orleans/src/Documentation/Advanced-Concepts/Serialization.md

 It is rare that a hand-crafted serializer routine will perform meaningfully better than the generated versions.
 If you are tempted to do so, you should first consider the following options:

  If there are fields or properties within your data types that don't have to be serialized or copied, you can mark them with the `NonSerialized` attribute.
 This will cause the generated code to skip these fields when copying and serializing.
- Use Immutable<T> where possible to avoid copying immutable data.
-See [Using Immutable<T> to Optimize Copying](http://dotnet.github.io/orleans/Documentation/Advanced-Concepts/Using-Immutable-to-Optimize-Copying.html) for details.
+ Use `Immutable<T>` & `[Immutable]` where possible to avoid copying immutable data.
+The section on *Optimizing Copying* below for details.
 If you're avoiding using the standard generic collection types, don't.
 The Orleans runtime contains custom serializers for the generic collections that use the semantics of the collections to optimize copying, serializing, and deserializing.
 These collections also have special "abbreviated" representations in the serialized byte stream, resulting in even more performance advantages.
 For instance, a `Dictionary<string, string>` will be faster than a `List<Tuple<string, string>>`.

  The most common case where a custom serializer can provide a noticeable performance gain is when there is significant semantic information encoded in the data type that is not available by simply copying field values.
 For instance, arrays that are sparsely populated may often be more efficiently serialized by treating the array as a collection of index/value pairs, even if the application keeps the data as a fully realized array for speed of operation.